-After describing the general problem, this paper will restate the theoretical basis for merit rating.
-It then will present alternative merit rating formulations in terms of the parameters of the risk process.
-It then turns to methods for estimating the required parameters.
-It will apply these methods to actual data.
-Finally, it will discuss various practical problems in implementing a merit rating program.
-The paper will deal with two related situations: claim-free discounts and surcharges for individual doctors and merit rating for group practices.
+Section 2 of this paper provides a general statement of the merit rating problem.
+Section 3 presents the mathematical formulation of the risk process.
+It also discusses alternative merit rating formulations in terms of the parameters of the risk process.
+Section 4 provides several methods for estimating the required parameters.
+It applies these methods to actual data.
+Finally, Section 5 discusses various practical problems in implementing a merit rating program.
+The paper deals with two related situations: (1) Claim-free discounts and surcharges for individual doctors, and (2) merit rating for group practices.